abetterstory/abetter-wordpress/plugins/loginizer/readme.txt

 Loginizer is actively used by more than 1000000+ WordPress websites.

 You can find our official documentation at <a href="https://loginizer.com/docs">https://loginizer.com/docs</a>.
 We are also active in our community support forums on <a href="https://wordpress.org/support/plugin/loginizer">wordpress.org</a> if you are one of our free users.
 Our Premium Support Ticket System is at <a href="https://loginizer.deskuss.com">https://loginizer.deskuss.com</a>

+Free Features :

+* Brute force protection.
+IPs trying to brute force your website will be blocked for 15 minutes after 3 failed login attempts.
+After multiple lockouts the IP is blocked for 24 hours.
+This is the default configuration and can be changed from Loginizer -> Brute force page in WordPress admin panel.
+* Failed login attempts logs.
+* Blacklist IPs
+* Whitelist IPs
+* Custom error messages on failed login.
+* Permission check for important files and folders.

 = Get Support and Pro Features =